- Professor Johnny Li (Chair) - ARC Associate Director

 - Steve Hitchiner - Representative from the IFoA's Pension Board

 - Catherine Gauld - Research Project Manager, IFoA

-This steering group reported into the Research and Thought Leadership Board.
+This steering group reports into the Research and Thought Leadership Board

 Filter or search events